queertypes/matrix-n/README.rst

 Contributing
 ====

 Note this package is no longer maintained.
-If you have any questions, feel free to direct them to Alejandro Cabrera <cpp.cabrera@gmail.com>.
+If you have any questions, feel free to direct them to Allele Dev <allele.dev@gmail.com>.